pkairys/pkairys.github.io/_posts/2018-02-07-Experimental-Post/index.md

 ---
 layout: default
-title: No Title Yet
+title: Workspace Post
-description: No description Yet
+description: A workspace where I test out new functionality.
 ispost: True
 ---

 # This is an experimental test post
 Here I will occasionally edit to test new functionality.
-Not to be read.
+Not to be read, except by bored people.

 ## Matplotlib plots